kyma-project/community/docs/contributing/05-gh-actions.md

   - [golangci-lint-action](./scorecard-ratings/golangci_golangci-lint-action.json): 7.2/10
   - [golangci-lint](./scorecard-ratings/golangci_golangci-lint.json): 6.3/10

-The tools (the action as well as the tool itself) are very popular and a large community is maintaining both.
+The tools (the action and the tool itself) are very popular, and a large community maintains both.

 #### Versions